invoice-x/invoice2data/README.md

 [![Circle CI](https://circleci.com/gh/m3nu/invoice2data.svg?style=svg)](https://circleci.com/gh/m3nu/invoice2data)

 A Python library to support your accounting process.
+Tested on Python 2.7, 3.4 and 3.5

 - extracts text from PDF files
 - searches for regex in the result